mikimer/LoRa/assets/1_GetHardware.md

-# 1. Get the hardware TEST
+# 1. Get the hardware
 You'll need to either apply for a hardware kit from the IoT studio or purchase the equipment yourself.

 ## Apply for support from the IoT Studio